MarcoGos/davis_vantage/README.md

 During first setup the communication to the weather station can be a bit tricky, resulting in an error saying the device didn't communicate.
 Please try again to set it up (can take up to 5 times).

+Due to the somewhat unstable hardware interface some communication runs result in an error like "Check ACK: BAD ('\n\r' != '')".
+This is normal behavior.

 <!-- Badges -->

 [hacs-url]: https://github.com/hacs/integration